OMR-Research/Smashcima/README.md

 # Smashcima

-A library and a framework for synthesizing images containing music, intended for use as training data for OMR models.
+A library and a framework for synthesizing images containing music, intended for the creation of training data for OMR models.

+**Try out the demo on [🤗 Huggingface Spaces](https://huggingface.co/spaces/Jirka-Mayer/Smashcima) right now!**

 Install with: